Swizec/react-d3js-es6-ebook/manuscript/the-meat-start.md

 I recommend you follow along in a CodeSandbox.
 If you fork the [react-d3-axis-hoc CodeSandbox](https://codesandbox.io/s/5v21r0wo4x) that will be easiest.

-<iframe src="https://codesandbox.io/embed/5v21r0wo4x?codemirror=1&view=split" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>
+<iframe src="https://codesandbox.io/embed/5v21r0wo4x?codemirror=1&view=split" style="width:100%; height:500px; border:open_mouth:; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 You should already have the `D3blackbox` HOC.
 If you don't, make a new file and paste it in.